-A while back, I described some problems with trying to use treble bleed on a guitar with multiple volume pots.
+A while back, I described some problems with trying to use treble bleed on this guitar with three volume pots and a 3-way switch.
 When turning down one volume pot, that pickup retains brightness, but the other pickups get duller.
-In the diagram at right, with middle and neck pickups in a blended switch position, the middle volume is up full and the neck volume is turned down.
+In this diagram, with middle and neck pickups in a blended switch position, the middle volume is up full and the neck volume is turned down.
 The middle pickup high frequencies have a path to ground through the neck treble bleed cap.
 More

 Guitar Treble Bleed